toksaitov/kernel-project/ubuntu-jammy/Readme.md

     values in the new version of the kernel anymore.
 To help us find what should we use, we will refer to the Linux Cross Reference [again](https://elixir.bootlin.com/linux/v4.8/source).
     Find the `cputime_to_usecs` usage in 4.8 sources.
-Compare the same places in sources in the 5.15.* version on the same site.
+Compare the same places in sources in the [5.15.\*](https://elixir.bootlin.com/linux/v5.15.52/source)
+    version on the same site.
 Apply the same change to your code.

 51. Finally, the logic to extract the process state information (outlined after the `/* state */` comment in `get_task_info.c`) was changed, and a getter `task_state_index(...)` was [created](https://github.com/torvalds/linux/commit/1d48b080bcce0a5e7d7aa2dbcdb35deefc188c3f) to aquire this information from the process control block (`struct task_struct` in Linux).
-Replace the code after `/* state */` to set the `local_task_info.state` variable with the code to set this variable with the value returned by `task_state_index(...)`.
+Replace the code after `/* state */` to set the `local_task_info.state` field with the code to set this variable with the value returned by the aforementioned getter.

+52. Fix the code issues and try rebuilding the kernel again.

-51. Go to the parent directory.
+53. Go to the parent directory.

         cd ..

-52. Ensure that you have a number of newly created `.deb` packages.
+54. Ensure that you have a number of newly created `.deb` packages.

         ls *.deb

-53. Install the new kernel and all its supporting files.
+55. Install the new kernel and all its supporting files.

         sudo dpkg -i *.deb